 2. Playtime Wrinkles

-More of a theory rather than a fact, there's the belief that when a dog wrinkles his or her nose during playing, this prompts that trigeminal nerve to trigger a sneezing fit.
+More of a theory rather than a fact, there is the belief that when a dog wrinkles his or her nose during play, this prompts the trigeminal nerve to trigger a sneezing fit.

 You may often see this when dogs are playing standing up and open their mouths with their noses wrinkled as they emit funny sounds.
 These jaw sparring events are often accompanied by sneezing of one or even both parties.

 3. A Reassuring Gesture